glott/vATISLoad/README.md

 1) Download and install the latest version of [Python](https://www.python.org/downloads/).
 2) Ensure your vATIS profile name has the facility name in parentheses (e.g `Oakland ARTCC (ZOA)`).
 This is essential to automatically determining the vATIS profile to select.
 Square brackets (`[]`) are also accepted to surround the facility name.
+3) Ensure each station in the vATIS profile has its first preset named `D-ATIS`.
 3) Launch `vATISLoad.pyw`.
 4) __Do not move your mouse/type__ while ATIS data is being populated.
 Your mouse may automatically be frozen for your convenience.
 5) Connect ATISes at your discretion.